femtotrader/Planar.jl/docs/src/optimization.md

     The `plot_results` function is part of the `Plotting` package, which acts as an extension.
 To use it, perform the following steps:
     ```
     julia
-    # Restart the REPL if PingPong was previously imported.
+    # Restart the REPL if Vindicta was previously imported.
     using Pkg: Pkg
-    Pkg.activate("PingPongInteractive")
+    Pkg.activate("VindictaInteractive")
-    using PingPongInteractive
+    using VindictaInteractive
     # Now you can call Plotting.plot_results(...)
     ```
     Alternatively, activate and load the `Plotting` package first, followed by the `Optimization` package.
-The `PingPong` framework provides convenience functions to streamline this process:
+The `Vindicta` framework provides convenience functions to streamline this process:
     ```
     julia
-    using PingPong
+    using Vindicta
     plots!() # This loads the Plotting package.
     using Optimization
     ```